 - Crucial Conversations: Tools for Talking When Stakes are High by Kerry Patterson and Joseph GrennyLeaders are willing to have hard conversations.
 Therefore, leaders know that without these kinds of conversations they are not helping their co-workers get better.
 Crucial Conversations helps make conversations you’d typically avoid less scary.

 To effectively lead engineering teams a leader must understand and recognize the ingredients of healthy teams, great team players, and effective communication.
 These ingredients are the foundation to being able to improve team dynamics and mentor other leaders.
 I have found the following to be the most influential books when it comes to working with and leading engineering teams.

 - The Five Dysfunctions of a Team by Patrick LencioniTeams must work well together to deliver results.
-In this book, Patrick Lencioni uses a leadership fable to define the five dysfunctions that prevent teams from achieving their potential.
-After reading this book you’ll be able to quickly identify what is holding your team back from reaching its true potential.
+Therefore, in this book, Patrick Lencioni uses a leadership fable to define the five dysfunctions that prevent teams from achieving their potential.
+After reading this book, then you’ll be able to quickly identify what is holding your team back from reaching its true potential.

 - The Ideal Team Player: How to Recognize and Cultivate the Three Essential Virtues by Patrick LencioniPatrick Lencioni followed up the Five Dysfunctions of a Team with another leadership fable that teaches what it takes to be a great team player.
-The fable is a strong tool to share with your teams to illustrate what it takes from each individual to make a great team.
+The fable is a strong tool to share with your teams.
+It illustrates what it takes from each individual to make a great team.

 I hope this blog proves to be a valuable resource for whenever you’re looking to take your engineering leadership skills to the next level!
 Remember, after you read any of these books, don’t let the leadership ideas that you learn collect dust.
-Experiment with what they say.
-Try the ideas out.
-See what works best for you, and you’ll be well on your way to becoming a better leader.
+Experiment with what they say, then try the ideas out.
+Once you see what works best for you, then you’ll be well on your way to becoming a better leader.